 “I highly recommend her design aesthetic and professional approach.”

 “We love it!
 I would work with Nerida again as she puts the customer and client’s needs first with little requirement for back-and-forths, she got it right the first time.”

-The site is currently being developed.
 The project was delivered on time, on budget and within scope.
 The client was thrilled with the final designs and the entire process of working together.